graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 ## Persisting a Document

-A client utilizing persisted documents MUST generate a _document identifier_ for each GraphQL Document it wishes to issue to the server, and SHOULD ensure that the server can retrieve this GraphQL Document given the document identifier.
+A client that wishes to utilize persisted documents for a request must generate a _document identifier_ for the associated GraphQL Document and should ensure the server can retrieve this GraphQL Document from the document identifier.
+The method through which the client and server achieve this is implementation specific.

-Note: The method through which the client and server achieve this is implementation specific.
-Typically persisted documents are stored into some kind of trusted shared key-value store at client build time (either directly, or indirectly via an authenticated request to the server) such that the server may retrieve them given the identifier at request time.
-It is generally good practice for the client to issue both the GraphQL Document and the document identifier to the server; the server should then regenerate the document identifier from the GraphQL Document independently, and check that the identifiers match before storing the Document.
-An alternative approach has the client issue the GraphQL Document to the server, and the server returns an arbitrary _custom document identifier_ that the client should incorporate into its bundle.

-When using persisted documents as an operation allowlist, the client MUST persist the documents it uses ahead of time in a secure manner (preventing untrusted third parties from adding their own persisted document) such that the server will be able to retrieve the identified document within a _persisted document request_ and know that it is trusted.
+Note: When used as an operation allowlist, persisted documents are typically stored into some kind of trusted shared key-value store at client build time (either directly, or indirectly via an authenticated request to the server) such that the server may retrieve them given the identifier at request time.
+This must be done in a secure manner (preventing untrusted third parties from adding their own persisted document) such that the server will be able to retrieve the identified document within a _persisted document request_ and know that it is trusted.

+Note: When used solely as a bandwidth optimization, an error-based mechanism might be used wherein the client assumes that the document has already been persisted, but if the request fails due to unknown _document identifier_ the client issues a follow-up request containing the full GraphQL Document to be persisted.

+Note: When persisting a document it is generally good practice for the client to issue both the GraphQL Document and the document identifier to the server; the server would then regenerate the document identifier from the GraphQL Document independently, and check that the identifiers match before storing the Document.
+An alternative but equally valid approach has the client issue the GraphQL Document to the server, and the server returns an arbitrary _custom document identifier_ that the client would incorporate into its bundle.

 ## Persisted Document Request